 \[ \begin{align} \frac{T_1 - T_0}{\Delta t} = -\frac{R_d}{c^{(v)}}T_0\nabla\cdot\mathbf{v}. \end{align} \]

-Both times it was assumed that the scalar variables from the old time step would be used, as e.g. B. is the case with a forward-backward procedure.
-Putting these two findings into Eq.
-(25.64), you get
+Both times it was assumed that the scalar variables from the old time step are used, as is the case, for example, with a forward-backward method.
+Inserting these two findings into Eq.
+(25.64), one obtains

 \[ \begin{align} \frac{\newtilde{I}_1 - \newtilde{I}_0}{\Delta t} &= -c^{(v)}\rho_0\frac{R_d}{c^{(v)}}T_0\nabla\cdot\mathbf{v} - c^{(v)}T_1\rho_0\nabla\cdot\mathbf{v} = -c^{(v)}\rho_0\nabla\cdot\mathbf{v}\left(\frac{R_d}{c^{(v)}}T_0 + T_1\right)\nonumber\\ &= -c^{(p)}\rho_0\nabla\cdot\mathbf{v}\left(\frac{R_d}{c^{(p)}}T_0 + \frac{c^{(v)}}{c^{(p)}}T_1\right). \end{align} \]

-From this it can be concluded that the temperature is in the weighting
+From this one concludes that the temperature, in the weighting

 \[ \begin{align} T^\star \coloneqq \frac{R_d}{c^{(p)}}T_0 + \frac{c^{(v)}}{c^{(p)}}T_1\tag{25.69}\label{eq:c_v_c_p} \end{align} \]